jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 Hi there,

+I am Jaime.

-Here are the documents related to the remote sensing study of Dangermond Preserve, using hyperspectral aerial data and self-supervised learning methods.
+Here I am posting some plots and screenshots related to the progress of the remote sensing study focused at the Dangermond Preserve, using hyperspectral aerial data and self-supervised learning methods.

 ## Flight Line Coverage